 Does Acupuncture Work?

-As a culture outside of China, when we imagine acupuncture, we typically imagine a person with a body full of needles (see figure 1.)
-We are unfamiliar to this practice because we are a culture that is well grounded in hard science and medicine.
-We don't typically stray too far from the path as going anywhere from the path will certainly end with more pain and more issues.
-Acupuncture is a prime example of this type of pseudoscience that strays from the path quite a bit.
-More and more people practice this alternate form of medicine because of its unconventional healing methods with countless testimonials spread by mouth.
-This once ancient form of medicine that was used exclusively by the King, has more or less settled into it's niche in our society as a mystical alternative approach to healing.
+Acupuncture is a prime example of an alternative medicine practice that strays from the path quite a bit.
+More and more people are turning to this practice because of the countless positive testimonials that have spread by word of mouth.
+This ancient form of medicine, once used exclusively by the King, has more or less settled into its niche in our society as a mystical alternative approach to healing.

 How likely would you go to an acupuncturist for treatment for say, a sprained wrist?

 TCM describes qi to be an ever-flowing breath of natural energy that flows in the body much like blood would flow through our veins.
 It is widely believed in the past that qi is not only an energy that sustains life but energy that links all things in the surrounding environment to it.
 By understanding the inner and surrounding qi, one can incorporate the two together and create a symbiotic bond; much like a fish swimming in an ever flowing stream.
 As qi flows and is used in the body, it's channeled through the various meridian points.
 As a direct influence on our bodies, we often do things that affect our qi like: eating incorrectly, not exercising, injuring ourselves, stress, bad environment, and a plethora of other things.
 It is possible to injure a meridian point and doing so can possibly block qi flow which can lead to various problems.